RedditRecs

 Reddit Icon

-evilbadgrades • about 1 month ago
+evilbadgrades • 4 months ago

 >I'm looking for a great pair of earbuds something with solid sound quality, good noise cancellation, and a comfortable fit For me and my personal needs - the answer to this list of needs is the Bose Quietcomfort Ultra - top-tier noise cancelling and great fit with the wingtips + earbuds (the wingtips really help lock the earbuds into place while remaining comfortable for hours at a time).
 The bose sound quality is good - but not top of the line.
 There are other brands which can do better sound quality - but ANC and comfort might not quite match what bose has to offer.
 So for me, the Bose QC-Ultra are my current choice for noise cancelling earbuds.
 However for day-to-day use, I find myself using the Soundcore Aeroclips because the open-ear clip design makes it very convenient for everyday use interacting with people and hearing stuff (transparency is nice on the Bose, but nothing beats natural open-ear transparency!)